-There is a threat of terrorist attack in Denmark.
+- There is a threat of terrorist attack.
 There were two terrorist shooting incidents in Copenhagen in February 2015.
-Terrorists are likely to continue planning attacks in Denmark.
+Terrorists are likely to continue planning attacks.
 Denmark's domestic terror threat level is 'significant'.
 Be alert in public places such as shopping areas, places of worship, sporting venues, public transport, airports and other transport hubs, and places of mass gathering.
 See Safety and security.

-Temporary border controls remain in place.
+- Temporary border controls are in place.
 ID checks apply at land and sea borders.
 Carry your passport and/or Danish residency permit when entering and exiting Denmark.
-See Entry and exit.
+See

 Travel Smart for general advice for all travellers.